Covert learning and disclosure: Verifiability comparative statics

 \subsection{More verifiability may hurt the sender}

-At first glance, moving to a $\succeq^\mathrm{lc}$-higher (or, perhaps, even $\succeq$-higher, as introduced in Remark~\ref{remark:more-sep-possibilities}) structure might appear (via a standard replication argument) to be \emph{always} beneficial for the sender, regardless of whether she can prove news better than the prior.
-This is not the case, as highlighted by the following example.
+At first glance, moving to a $\succeq^\mathrm{lc}$-higher (or, perhaps, even $\succeq$-higher, as introduced in \Cref{re:more-sep}) structure might appear (via a standard replication argument) to be \emph{always} beneficial for the sender, regardless of whether she can prove news better than the prior or whether an unraveling equilibrium exists.
+The following example demonstrates that this is not the case: the mere existence of a verifiable `good news' message can taint the meaning of `claiming ignorance', turning the inability to produce good news into bad news---thereby hurting the sender.